SiliconLabsSoftware/matter_extension/README.md

 ```sh
 python slc\sl_setup_env.py
 ```
-The sl_setup_env.py script syncs and checks out the submodules and creates symbolic links for matter_extension.
-Windows users may need to enable long paths in the system and run the terminal with admin privileges to create the symbolic links.
+The sl_setup_env.py script syncs and checks out the submodules for matter_extension.
+Windows users may need to enable long paths in the system and run the terminal with admin privileges.

 Users may enable long paths for git by running:
 ```